vtexdocs/dev-portal-content/README.md

 ### How can I deal with page slugs?

-The slugs used previously in our old Dev Portal were mostly maintained.
+The slugs used in our previous version of Developer Portal were mostly maintained.
 You shouldn't have to worry about previous slugs.

 - **New guide:** an article's title will become the page's slug always. *Do not create a slug that is different than the title, the portal will not interpret it otherwise.*
-- **API Reference:** the URL structure of the Developer Portal API reference has the endpoint’s path as part of it.
-It includes /api-reference/{category in API Reference}#{operation}-{endpoint's path}.
+- **API Reference:** the URL structure of the Developer Portal API reference has the endpoint's path as part of it.
+It includes `/api-reference/{category in API Reference}#{operation}-{endpoint's path}`.

-> For the content to be rendered properly, it is mandatory that slugs are unique, so no article should have a repeated title.Know how to fill in titles in [frontmatter](#what-information-goes-in-the-frontmatter)
+> For the content to be rendered properly, it is mandatory that slugs are unique, so no article should have a repeated title.
+Learn how to fill in titles in [frontmatter](#what-information-goes-in-the-frontmatter).

 ### What determines the left navigation's order and organization?

-The `/developer-portal-content` repository just stores our documentation, it is not automatically synched to be rendered in the Dev Portal - yet.
+The [dev-portal-content](https://github.com/vtexdocs/dev-portal-content) repository just stores our documentation, it is not automatically synched to be rendered in the Developer Portal - yet.
 For now, when a new content is added to it, it is just included in the desired folder.

-For it to appear in the Developer Portal in the order that you choose for the left navigation, other PRs must be made.
+For it to appear in the Developer Portal in the order that you choose for the left navigation, you need to create a pull request in the [devportal](https://github.com/vtexdocs/devportal/) repository.

 The portal's navigation comes from the navigation [file](https://github.com/vtexdocs/devportal/blob/main/public/navigation.json).
 It is a json object listing the navigation and hierarchy of all contents in Developer Portal.

-The excerpt below represents the first articles of the API Guides section, for instance.
+The excerpt below represents the first articles of the Guides section, for instance.

 ```jsx
 {